dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 layout: post
 categories: three.js
 id: 324
-updated: 2021-05-03 13:26:34
+updated: 2021-05-03 13:28:18
-version: 1.15
+version: 1.16
 ---

 When playing around with lines in [three.js](https://threejs.org/) it would be nice to set the width of lines.
-Although there is a linewidth property of the lineBasicMaterial, on most platforms any width other than the default value of 1 will not work anyway.
-However looking over the examples at the three.js site there are some official additional resources that can be used to make think lines that seems to work just fine.
+Although there is a line width property of the lineBasicMaterial, on most platforms any width other than the default value of 1 will not work anyway.
+However looking over the examples at the three.js site there are some official additional resources that can be used to make thick lines that seems to work just fine.
+The only thing about it is that these features are not built into the core of the three.js library itself.

 <!-- more -->